Key takeaways

 Here are some of the most popular centralized exchanges in the world.

-Coinbase: Coinbase is an American crypto exchange originally founded in 2012.
-Coinbase is considered a great option for beginner investors and the company is famous for working with regulators worldwide.
+Coinbase: Coinbase is an American crypto exchange founded in 2012.
+Coinbase is considered a great option for beginner investors, and the company is famous for working with regulators worldwide.

-Kraken: Kraken is an American-based exchange originally founded in 2011.
-Unlike other cryptocurrency exchanges, Kraken offers access to advanced transactions — such as margin trading!
+Kraken: Kraken is an American-based exchange founded in 2011.
+Unlike some other cryptocurrency exchanges, Kraken offers access to advanced transactions, such as margin trading!

 What is a decentralized exchange?